Positive Behaviour Policy

 - The following are in no particular order:

-- R/KS1 speak informally and discretely to parents/carers at end of day
+- R/KS1 speak informally to parents/carers at end of day

-- Deputy will send to the Head if a child has been seen x3 within a half term
+- Child sent to Deputy Head if teacher has had to speak to parents/carers x3 within a half term

 If inappropriate behaviour persists this may lead to: